EmanuelC-UK/london-buy-to-let-analysis/README.md

 Where should a £1.5M budget go across 32 London districts and 4 property types — and does the highest-yielding option always win?

-**Recommendation: Semi-Detached in Barking & Dagenham** — the strongest combined result of 120 scored District × Property Type combinations.
+**Recommendation: Semi-Detached in Barking & Dagenham** — the strongest combined result of 120 ranked District × Property Type combinations.

-## Key Results
+## Key Results — Semi-Detached, Barking & Dagenham

 | Metric | Value |
 |---|---|